 - In that window, make sure the title “System Summary” is selected in the left pane.
 In the larger right pane, locate BIOS Version/Date.
 The value against it will be your BIOS version.
 Value against OS will be your Operating system.
 Value against System type will be it’s bitness.
 If its x64, you have a 64 bit windows.
 If its x86, you have a 32 bit windows.
 Value against “System Mode” will be your exact system model.
 Note all of this exactly the way it can be seen, you’ll need it in further steps.

-- You can use serial number to search on Gateways website for drivers.
-To know your serial number, press Windows key + R. In the Run dialogue box that appears, type cmd and press the Enter key.
+- You can use your serial number to search for drivers on Gateway’s website.
+To find your serial number, press the Windows key + R. In the Run dialogue box that appears, type ‘cmd’ and press the Enter key.

 - Now to check for BIOS updates, go here on your internet browser.

-- Enter your serial number below “Search by Serial Number or SNID” or enter your system’s model (e.g. PX9480M) under “Search by Product Model” or you can search yourself manually for your model under “See my product from a list” by first selecting the type, then model and then the series and eventually your exact system model.
+- Enter your serial number in the field below ‘Search by Serial Number or SNID,’ or, input your system’s model (e.g. PX9480M) under ‘Search by Product Model.’
+Alternatively, you can manually search for your model under ‘See my product from a list’.
+To do so, first select the type, then the model, then the series, and finally your exact system model.

 - Now select your exact system’s model in the search results.